Info1-DanielBryanArnauDavid/ArcGIS_TerrorSim/README.md

 ## Overview

 **ArcGIS TerroSim** is a simulation tool designed to load, manage, and visualize flight plans and waypoints.
-It integrates data from `.txt` or `.csv` files and uses ArcGIS for geographic visualization.
+It integrates data from `.txt` files and uses ArcGIS for geographic visualization.
 The project includes classes for flight plan management, waypoints, and support for multiple flight plans.
 The aim is to create a simulation environment where users can explore flight paths, flight levels, and speeds based on a set of waypoints.

 ![ArcGIS TerroSim Logo](https://i.ibb.co/hKq6fzq/logo.jpg)